APPLICATION STRATEGY 2021: Arizona Antelope

 - You can also travel to Arizona and take a hunter education course and earn a permanent bonus point for every species.

 - Earn a loyalty point.
 An applicant is awarded this point by applying for a species for five consecutive years.
 This is also a species-specific point and this point will not be taken away when you draw a tag, but will be purged if you miss a year of applying.
-You will have to start all over again.
+You will have to start the initial five-year process all over again.

 |Public land %||Harvest|